Who is the MPCCC?

 Our contemporary partnership connects eight of Victoria’s largest public and private cancer health services with Monash University’s world leading research and education.

-Led by a team of internationally renowned researchers, our goal is to work together to link ideas and resources, share our discoveries and work at scale to drive improvements in cancer care for a diverse population of over 2.1 million Victorians.
+Led by a team of internationally renowned researchers, our goal is to amplify our efforts by working together to link our ideas and resources, share our discoveries and work at scale to drive improvements in cancer care for a diverse population of over 2.1 million Victorians.

 What do we do?